Java Support Package Manager (JSPM) in SPS04 and SPS05 does not support a patch process on iSeries.

 End JSPM and restart the system.
 Do not to finish the broken deployment of component kernel.
 Choose new Deployment, JSPM will now recognize the new Kernel status.

-Question: The system does not starts after deployming the kernel package, even when I try to start it manually.
+Question: The system does not start after deployming the kernel package, even when I try to start it manually.
 In the log files we can find the following error messages in /usr/sap//JCnn/work/dev_bootstrap:

 [Thr 772] SigIGenAction (pid=31895)